SanderMertens/flecs/docs/Relations.md

 LocatedIn.add(flecs::Transitive);
 ```

 When now querying for `(LocatedIn, USA)`, the query will follow the `LocatedIn` relation and return both `NewYork` and `Manhattan`.
-For more details on how queries use transitivity, see the section in the query manual on transitivity: [Query transitivity](Queries.md#Transitivity).
+For more details on how queries use transitivity, see the [Transitivity section in the query manual](Queries.md#Transitivity).

 ### Reflexive property
 A relation can be marked reflexive which means that a query like `Relation(Entity, Entity)` should evaluate to true.
 The utility of `Reflexive` becomes more obvious with an example: